Sefford/kor/README.md

 idea is to analyze the exception and output an ErrorResponse which the UI layer can use to give the user detailed information.

-For heavy-duty operations, `FastDelegate` interface is available to provide a chance to make a preliminary persistence to memory and notifiy the user to give out the response while offloading to a slower cache in the background of the `Request`.
+For heavy-duty operations, `FastDelegate` interface is available to provide a chance to make a preliminary persistence to memory and notifiy the user to give out the response while offloading to a slower lru in the background of the `Request`.

 The case of the `CacheDelegate` the behavior is slightly different.
 A `CacheDelegate`is supposed to fetch the information from the persistence system.
 As such, it lacks `postProcess` and `saveToCache` stages.
 In the earlier step, because the